“Mr. Malmquist, I’m Inspector Melynchuk. I believe you’ve already met Sergeant Fink and Algernon.”

 “I’m everyone else?” said Fink.

-“I was teaching my class on semiotics at the University of Illinois at Chicago — ”
+“I was teaching my class on semiotics at the University of Illinois at Chicago—”

-“The study of signs.”
+“The study of signs and sign systems?”

 “Why were you buying a T-shirt?”
 Melynchuk asked.